romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-Your organization has a standard workflow template for CI/CD that you want to use in your new project.
+Q: Your organization has a standard workflow template for CI/CD that you want to use in your new project.
 How do you apply this template to your project's repository?
 <details><summary>Show the answer</summary><p>

 - **Select the templated workflow from your repository's Actions tab and customize it if necessary**